Skip to main content

 Maia Moyer-Hazen, O.D.

-Dr. Moyer is a recent graduate of Salus University and Lancastrian transplant.
-Dr. Moyer grew up in rural up-state New York.
+Dr. Moyer is a recent graduate of Salus University and a Lancastrian transplant.
+Dr. Moyer grew up in rural upstate New York.
 She is a primary care optometrist with a specialty in low vision.
 Dr. Moyer, along with Dr. Yealy, is one of central Pennsylvania’s only low vision specialists, treating vision loss due to macular degeneration, glaucoma, and other debilitating diseases causing severe vision loss.

 Lynne Glinski, O.D.

 Dr. Glinski received her Bachelor of Arts degree in Neuroscience from Franklin & Marshall College in 2004.
 She received her Doctor of Optometry degree from the Pennsylvania College of Optometry at Salus University in 2009.
-She earned clinical honors throughout her externship rotations in primary care, ocular disease, contact lenses and pediatrics.
+She earned clinical honors throughout her externship rotations in primary care, ocular disease, contact lenses, and pediatrics.
 Dr. Glinski continued her training by completing a residency in primary care and ocular disease at The Eye Institute in Philadelphia in 2010.
-She joined the Yealy Eye Care Family in 2017.
-She is a member of the American Optometric Association, the Pennsylvania Optometric Association and the Lancaster County Optometric Society.
-Dr. Glinski is dedicated to providing quality eye care, contact lens services and management of ocular diseases.
+She joined the Yealy Eye Care family in 2017.
+She is a member of the American Optometric Association, the Pennsylvania Optometric Association, and the Lancaster County Optometric Society.
+Dr. Glinski is dedicated to providing quality eye care, contact lens services, and management of ocular diseases.

 Natalia Yealy, O.D.